bof-ci/test-devops/SOLUTION.md

     {"hostname":"fd1463c65069","name":"","email":"","project":"","ip":"172.80.1.2"}

-Was curious to see if I still needed the port mapping, so I removed that and it still worked, so I removed that bit from the compose file.
+Was curious to see if I still needed the port mapping in the docker-compose file, so I removed that and it still worked, so I removed that bit from the compose file.

-Problem 2: Configure Nginx to load balance without restart
+#### Problem 2: Configure Nginx to load balance without restart

 Ran `curl -i testserver.lan` a few times in a row and hostname was `77b764c27ce4` for each value, indicating it is not routing to each LB container.
 Per the documentation, I restarted the nginx container by looking up the container id and then running the command `docker restart 9cc376d74cfd`.
 After which, each curl command returned a different hostname.